bokub/vanity-eth/README.md

 ## Performance

 For some reason, the performance of Vanity-ETH can vary a lot from a browser to another.
 Right now, Chrome seems to be the one providing the best results.

+Using Vanity-ETH on your phone or tablet will work, but don't expect to reach the speed of a good old computer.

 ## Compatibility

-All addresses generated with Vanity-ETH are ERC-20 compatible.
+Any address generated with Vanity-ETH is ERC-20 compatible, which means you can use it for an ICO, an airdrop, or just to withdraw your funds from an exchange.

 The keystore file is 100% compatible with MyEtherWallet, MetaMask, Mist, and geth.

 ## Local development